 Where can I park at the venue?

-There are multiple parking garages within a short walk of the Greater Columbus Convention Center.
-See a full list of parking options.
+There are multi-story parking garages within a short walk of Messe Frankfurt.
+A full list of parking options can be found here.
 Attendees are responsible for any fees associated with parking at this event.

 What should I do if I have additional questions?

-Our Customer Service team is available to assist with questions not covered in this FAQ.
-If you have additional questions, please contact the Customer Service team directly.
+The RK9 support team is available to assist with questions not covered in this FAQ.
+If you have additional questions, please contact them at this link.